aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

 - `stateMachine.grantStartExecution(principal)` - grants the principal the ability to start an execution
 - `stateMachine.grantRead(principal)` - grants the principal read access
-- `stateMachine.grantTaskResponse(principal)` - grants the principal the ability to send success, failure, and heartbeat
 - `stateMachine.grant(principal, actions, resourceArn)` - grants the principal the specific IAM action specified

 ### Read Permissions